Lumbar spinal stenosis overview

 When you’re living with lumbar spinal stenosis, you’ll probably notice many changes to your day-to-day life.
-Actions that were once simple become monumental tasks, and just leaving the house can be a chore.
-Leg cramps, radiating pain, difficulty balancing or walking, headaches and dizziness are just a few of the debilitating effects of the spinal canal’s narrowing.
-However, there are many things you can do to avoid aggravating the symptoms so you can live a more comfortable, normal life.
+Actions that were once simple become difficult, and just leaving the house can be a chore.
+Leg cramps, radiating pain, difficulty balancing or walking, headaches and dizziness are just a few of the debilitating effects of the narrowing of the spinal canals in your lower back.
+However, there are many things listed below that you can do to avoid aggravating the symptoms so you can live a more comfortable life.

-- Rest — Don’t push yourself; be proactive about taking breaks during your day.
-By resting before you absolutely have to, you can avoid painful flare-ups and prolong the total amount of time you can spend up and about.
+- Rest.
+Don’t push yourself and be proactive about taking breaks during your day.
+By resting, you can avoid painful flare-ups and prolong the total amount of time you can spend out and about.

-- Exercise — Strengthening your core muscles can provide stability to the spine and reduce the work required by the lower back, in turn minimizing symptoms of spinal stenosis.
-Just make sure to check with your physician before trying any new exercise program.
+- Low-impact exercise.
+Strengthening your core muscles can provide stability to the spine and reduce the work required by the lower back, in turn minimizing symptoms of spinal stenosis.
+Just make sure to check with your doctor before trying any new exercise program.

-- Lose weight — The lumbar back supports the bulk of the body’s weight, so by getting rid of extra pounds you can reduce the load on this area and reduce pressure that could be causing or worsening your spinal stenosis symptoms.
+- Weight management.
+The lumbar back supports the bulk of the body’s weight.
+By losing excess pounds you can reduce the load on this area and reduce pressure that could be causing or worsening your spinal stenosis symptoms.

-- Meet regularly with your physician — Your symptoms and their severity might change from day to day.
-Get regular checkups from your physician to ensure that you’re doing everything possible to manage the condition and to know if there are any signs that your spinal stenosis is getting worse.
+- Meet regularly with your doctor.
+Your symptoms and their severity might change from day to day.
+Get regular checkups from your doctor to ensure that you’re doing everything possible to manage the condition and to know if there are any signs that your spinal stenosis is getting worse.

 Conservative treatments for lumbar spinal stenosis